Augustus Hill: Season 5

 Hill is warned by his mother Eugenia that his wife plans to divorce him.
 Eugenia then dies when the visitor's bus crashes.
 Distraught by the bad news, Hill becomes a complete emotional wreck and begins using heroin.
 Under the influence, he forgets to clean his catheter and goes into kidney failure.
 McManus assumes Redding sold the heroin to Hill, but Redding denies any involvement and vows to bring down the men responsible.
 Arnold "Poet" Jackson, the inmate who sold the drugs, gets Busmalis to frame Italian inmate Salvatore DeSanto.
 Redding has Poet put a lethal amount of LSD in DeSanto's food.
 As he recovers, Hill refuses to give up Poet but exonerates the Italians.

 Poet next forces Busmalis to finger the Latinos, ending the alliance between them and the Homeboys.
 Hill is released after Redding and Latino leader Enrique Morales are sent to solitary for fighting.
 Redding has a long talk with Hill, stating that he is sorry for ever encouraging him to do or sell drugs in the first place.
 During this talk, the Latinos and Italians renew their alliance on the condition that the Italians kill Redding.
 Frank Urbano charges at Redding with a knife but is stopped by Hill, who dies defending his adoptive father.
 Hill's death puts Redding in complete disarray and motivates him to have the Homeboys drop out of the drug trade.

-Murders committed

-Officer Lawrence Hudack - Shot by Hill, while trying to run away from the cops, after Hudack's death, police threw Hill off the roof, paralyzing him.

-Supreme Allah - After Allah demands that Hill kill Redding, Hill ensures that eggs are put in Allah's food, triggering a severe allergic reaction, resulting in Allah's death.